-Denial is our subconscious mind protecting us from possible emotional pain, yet the irony is, avoidance is likely to cause more pain than if we initially just faced the truth.
+Denial is the subconscious mind protecting us from possible emotional pain, yet the irony is, avoidance is likely to cause more pain than if we initially faced the truth.

-Each person has their own truth when dealing with the causes of emotional pain...especially to do with relationships.
-We were there and we know what happened, yet we make subconscious adjustments to the truth, so it fits better into what we are comfortable admitting to others, and in turn, to ourselves.
-Also gaining empathy and support within the family or support network, which serves to limit responsibility for where we find ourselves.
+Each person has their own truth when dealing with the causes of emotional pain, especially to do with relationships.
+We were there, and so, we know what happened.
+Yet, we make subconscious adjustments to the truth, so that it fits better into what we are comfortable admitting to others, and in turn, to ourselves.
+This strategy also gains empathy and support within the family or support network, which serves to limit any responsibility for where we find ourselves.

 In order to better understand ourselves and grow, there needs to be both truth and ownership.
 Otherwise, we learn little which could be of any future benefit from our previous mistakes.
-The risk being we then go on to repeat those mistakes time and time again...using blame, combined with denial, to justify why we find ourselves back in similar situations or circumstances (abusive relationships).
+The risk being we then go on to repeat those mistakes time and time again, using blame, combined with denial, to justify why we find ourselves back in similar situations or circumstances (abusive relationships).

-In any relationship breakdown, no matter what the situation or outcome, there needs to be an honest appraisal (after the pain of loss has subsided), self-analysis, serious soul searching and of most importance, spend some time alone by not jumping straight back into another relationship before we have, at the very least, tried to come to grips with our own issues.
-Using more 'I' or 'me' statements and less 'you' or 'they' statements, we can then get a clearer picture of the relationship, and the reasons for its failure.
+In any relationship breakdown, no matter what the situation or outcome, both parties need to do an honest self-appraisal (after the pain of loss has subsided), self-analysis, serious soul searching and of most importance, spend some time alone by not jumping straight back into another relationship, before we have, at the very least, tried to come to grips with our own issues.
+By using more 'I' or 'me' statements and less 'you' or 'they' statements, we can then get a clearer picture of the relationship, and the reasons for its failure.

 There is a virtue that often gets pushed aside by ill-feeling and resentment...forgiveness.
-Many think forgiveness applies only to the perpetrator and that they do not deserve it, but, if honesty and accountability come to the fore, then we must all accept some degree of blame for what has transpired.
+Many think forgiveness applies only to the perpetrator, even if they do not deserve it.
+But, if honesty and accountability come to the fore, then everyone involved (children excluded) must accept some degree of blame for what has transpired.
 And, in my opinion, this is the truth in many cases of domestic violence.

-Women and children are subjected to abuse and domestic violence far too often, but unfortunately, many think with a singular viewpoint...that there is only a victim and a perpetrator.
-Because of the violent and tragic crimes (mostly) men commit, society desires a simplistic and straightforward solution, but in my opinion, it is a mistake to just blame...without any thought towards why these men commit such despicable acts.
+Women and children are subjected to abuse and domestic violence far too often, but unfortunately, many think with a singular viewpoint, by saying there is only a victim, and a perpetrator.
+Because of the violent and tragic crimes that mostly men commit, society desires a simplistic and straightforward solution.
+But, in my opinion, it is a mistake to simply use blame without any thought about why these men commit such despicable acts.

-I believe that one way domestic violence becomes normalized is when young boys see the way their fathers and role models act, and how society in general sees and treats women...earning less and being disrespected in so many ways.
+I believe that one way domestic violence becomes normalized, is when young boys see the way their fathers and role models act, and how society in general sees and treats women.
+In general, women earn less and are disrespected in so many ways.
 And, as young boys grow into young men, the behaviours they have grown up seeing and hearing become the norm, and are often even encouraged.

 So, of course, they come to believe that women are not equal, and when things don't go the way they want or expect, are not equipped to deal with it and often become violent and controlling.
 And when the threat of losing their children is thrown into the equation, this can and does become a recipe for disaster.